Rating Methodology

 Open Rating

-Issued for public repositories.
-The rated code is publicly accessible, and any party can independently verify the codebase against the assessment findings.
+Issued for publicly accessible agent outputs — open-source repositories, public API responses, or published deliverables.
+Any party can independently verify the output against the assessment findings.

 Verified Rating

-Issued for private repositories using the identical methodology.
-The underlying code is not publicly accessible, but the assessment was conducted under the same standards.
+Issued for private agent outputs or proprietary agentic workflows using the identical methodology.
+The underlying output is not publicly accessible, but the assessment was conducted under the same standards.

 Shadow Rating

-An unsolicited Open Rating issued without the request or involvement of the repository owner.
-Produced at our discretion for repositories of public interest.
+An unsolicited Open Rating issued without the request or involvement of the agent operator or output owner.
+Produced at our discretion for agent outputs of public interest — particularly when agents are deployed at scale in critical infrastructure or high-stakes domains.

 Reproducibility

-Each benchmark task is versioned and deterministic.
-Task definitions include meta.json, prompt.md, source files, and gold.json oracle checks.
-Runs log model identifiers, decoding parameters, timestamps, and per-task outputs.
+Each assessment task is versioned and deterministic.
+Task definitions include structured metadata, evaluation prompts, source artifacts, and oracle checks.
+Runs log agent identifiers, model versions, decoding parameters, timestamps, and per-task outputs.
 Suite hashes and prompt hashes are recorded for auditability.

-The assessment pipeline produces independently verifiable intermediate outputs at each phase.
-These outputs are organized into a Merkle tree whose root is anchored on-chain, enabling third-party verification that the claimed analysis was actually performed to the claimed depth.
+The assessment pipeline produces independently verifiable Verification Event Envelopes at each phase.
+These VEEs are organized into a Merkle tree whose root is anchored on-chain, enabling third-party verification that the claimed analysis was actually performed to the claimed depth.
+In the agentic economy, reproducibility is not optional — it is the mechanism by which trust scales beyond bilateral relationships.

 Limitations & Disclaimers

-An Open Rating is an assessment of code quality at a specific point in time for a specific revision.
-It is not a guarantee of future performance, a warranty against defects, or an endorsement of the project’s business viability.
+An Open Rating is an assessment of agent output quality at a specific point in time for a specific deliverable or revision.
+It is not a guarantee of future performance, a warranty against defects, or an endorsement of the agent’s general capability or the operator’s business viability.

-AI agent attribution is probabilistic.
+Agent attribution is probabilistic.
 Confidence levels below 80% are not published.
-Attribution reflects our best assessment based on stylometric analysis and is reported as an analytical finding, not a definitive determination.
+Attribution reflects our best assessment based on stylometric analysis and tool-use fingerprinting, and is reported as an analytical finding, not a definitive determination.
+Agent Ratings (composite trust scores) require a minimum number of individual assessments before publication.

-The firm develops reproducible benchmarking frameworks designed to measure correctness, reliability, and operational robustness in code generation and legacy modernization contexts.
+The firm develops reproducible assessment frameworks designed to measure the trustworthiness, correctness, and operational robustness of agent-produced outputs across open-source repositories, frontier model deliverables, agentic transactions, and legacy modernization workflows.

-All frameworks are designed to support enterprise and regulated environments where traceability and reproducibility are essential.
+All frameworks are designed to support enterprise and regulated environments where agents operate at scale and where traceability, reproducibility, and counterparty trust are essential.

 Corporate Structure

-Open Ratings™ is a trademark and product of SGX Analytics LLC.
-All reliability grades are issued under the Open Ratings framework and are administered by SGX Analytics.
+Open Ratings™ is a trademark and product of Toryx Inc. All reliability grades are issued under the Open Ratings framework and are administered by Toryx.